 Taking engineering out into the community or a cross cultural setting through service.
-Intended to stimulate ideas of engineering design classes could be taken in conjunction with the ISP or study abroad option.
-Fulfills the requirement of EGR 103 for upper division transfers.
-30 hours of service required per unit.
+Intended to stimulate ideas of

 Grade Type: Letter Grade Prerequisite(s): Junior status

 EGR 304 - Leadership Cohort

 Preparation for a lifetime of leadership as an engineer.
 Small group discussion format, with opportunities for student facilitated discussions.
 Topics include: leadership in organizations, emotional intelligence, the psychology of small group dynamics and team performance, global perspectives of engineering.
 Written executive summaries as part of a "4MAT" like response will be required prior to discussion.